Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 When assembling the WT-01, care must be taken not to cross thread fasteners into the aluminum endoskeleton.
 If fasteners are cross threaded, the type III anodizing may be damaged, exposing the bare aluminum to water.
 This will lead to corrosion and premature degradation of your WT-01.

+All hardware required for assembly is included with the WT-01 kit from Rack Robotics.
+Additional 625RS bearings and WC blocks have been provided as these are wear components.

 The following hardware is required for assembly of the WT-01:

 |Part                                 |Number Required    |